 McKinsey & Company

 Founded in Chicago by James O. McKinsey in 1926, McKinsey has held the reputation of being the industry leader for many decades.
-Unparalleled in its reach and prestige, McKinsey is the largest of the top management consulting firms, with over 35,000 employees in over 130 cities around the world.
+Unparalleled in its reach and prestige, McKinsey is the largest of the top management consulting firms, with over 45,000 employees in over 130 cities globally.
+The firm’s worldwide revenue for 2022 was $15b.

 McKinsey’s size allows it to offer its clients deep expertise in virtually all industries and functions.
 For senior leaders at most top global organizations, McKinsey is the go-to adviser across a range of critical questions, from strategy and operations through to digital.